-2. Take the tram (line 1) from the Passeio Alegre to the mouth of the Douro River
+2. Take the tram from the Passeio Alegre to the mouth of the Douro River

 3. Take a short cruise down the Douro River

-And under the 6 bridges of Porto, aboard one of the typical “Rabelo barcos”, which in the past were used to transport Port wine.
-A cruise on a Rabelo Boat can go from 15€ to 75€ depending on the route, duration and activities you want to do.
+Under the 6 bridges of Porto, board one of the typical “Rabelo barcos”, which in the past were used to transport Port wine.
+A cruise on a Rabelo Boat can cost anywhere from 15€ to 75€ depending on the route, duration and activities you want to do.

 4. Eat lunch out and try the “Francesinha”

-5. Pamper yourself with a delicious treat from one of the many bakeries in Porto
+5. Treat yourself to a delicious treat from one of the many bakeries in Porto